pi-cubed-cat/pi_cubeds_jokers/README.md

 A game restart is required for Config options to take effect.

 ### New Spectral Cards
-As of writing, this option simply enables or disables Commander from appearing.
-In future, this will also affect any additional Spectral cards I plan to add.
+This option enables or disables the Spectral Cards Commander, Rupture, and Extinction from appearing.

 ### Preorder Bonus' Hook
 Turn this option off to rework the Joker's mechanics very slightly to remove its hook that I (very jankily) implemented.
 This option may be useful if you're experiencing conflicts regarding setting the cost of Booster Packs.

 ### Custom Sound Effects
 Enables or disables any custom sound effects I've implemented into the mod.
-Currently, this affects Rhythmic Joker, Explosher, On-beat, Off-beat, and Pot.
+Currently, this affects Rhythmic Joker, Explosher, On-beat, Off-beat, Pot, and Talking Flower.